Roman Dziadkiewicz

 In 2022 UKRAiNATV

-launches after the full-scale Russian invasion of Ukraine
+launches after the full-scale russian invasion of Ukraine

 as a multilingual, hybrid ecosystem of production and support,

-and the wider community of collaborators associated with
+developed in Kraków by the internatinal crew and the wider community of collaborators associated with

 Fundacja 36,6